NGonline/Notes/Linux.md

 - Note that **-l** shows the size of the directory in *blocks*.
 - `ls -tr` mean that file list is sorted by time in reverse direction.
 This means that most recently created and modified files are printed last.
 - `ll` is a common alias to `ls -l`
+- `-i` prints the index number of each file, can be used to determine symbolic link

 ## lzop
 - `lzop file` compress, `lzop -x file` extract